NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 Zig build system allows compiling a binary for a specific target hardware, which partly solves a problem of porting from [7 5.3].

+Unlike other languages that tried to replace C by adding something new, Zig does the opposite - it removes as much as possible.

 Note about Linux as a more pleasant developing environment.
 Potential of NixOS and declarative OSes might help with reproducing development environment.
 Any professional needs a sharp tool.
 A software developer needs to handle his editor the same way an NB player handles a basketball.